NPDeehan/Whos50GameCamunda8/README.md

 You can [download it here](https://camunda.com/download/modeler/) for all the usual platforms.

 ### Celebrity Ninja API Key
-For this you just need to create a free account on [API Ninjas](https://api-ninjas.com/) and generate a key that you need to add to the `application.yml` file.
+For this you just need to create a free account on [Celebrity Ninjas](https://celebrityninjas.com/) and generate a key that you need to add to the `application.yml` file.
 Which is in the `src/main/resources/`

 ```yaml
 celebrityninjas: